 There will be a \$25 service charge on all returned checks of \$100 or less received by the college.
-Returned checks of more than \$100 will have a \$30 service charge accessed.
+Returned checks of more than \$100 will be assessed a \$30 service charge.
 Registration will be cancelled for any returned checks.
 The college will allow no more than two returned checks per student.
-After two returned checks, the college will accept only cash or Visa/Mastercard or Discover Card.
+After two returned checks, the college will accept only cash or credit card.
 Maximum penalty by state statute will be imposed at all times.